django/dsf-working-groups/draft/accessibility.md

 and are to be decided by consensus of the team, with input from the Steering Council as required.
 These include:

-- Deciding on any relevant accessibility guidelines to follow, such as WCAG, and at which conformance level.
+- Deciding on any accessibility guidelines to follow, such as WCAG.
-- Implementing automated testing to catch issues, working with the ops team as needed to integrate this into CI processes.
+- Implementing automated testing to find issues, working with the ops team as needed to integrate this into CI processes.
 - Coordinating accessibility audits on all relevant projects.
-- Coordinating the fixing of accessibility issues and accessibility improvements
+- Coordinating the fixing of accessibility issues and accessibility improvements.
-- Writing and maintaining documentation relating to accessibility, such as a statement of commitment to accessibility issues, and contribution guidelines.
+- Writing and maintaining documentation relating to accessibility.
+For example:
+  - a statement of commitment to accessibility issues
+  - contribution guidelines
-- Reviewing accessibility fixes, improvements and other tickets that may affect accessibility of any relevant project.
+- Reviewing code that affects the accessibility of any in-scope projects.

 Many of these duties can be undertaken by any contributor, not only by the Accessibility Team, however the Accessibility Team coordinates this work